CpuID/packer-ubuntu-virtualbox/README.md

 By default these scripts will build for Ubuntu Precise 12.04, see below for details on building other versions.

+# Motive

+This repo exists primarily due to VirtualBox not accepting the Ubuntu provided OVF files, issue documented at https://github.com/mitchellh/packer/issues/1726
+The implementation here works around the issue.

 # Prerequisites

 These scripts assume you have the below available/installed: